 I know it may seem cliche for a lawyer to talk about justice…

-But, the truth is, long before I became a personal injury and social security disability lawyer, I marched with my parents for the protection of everyone’s civil rights and workers’ rights in the 1960s.
+But, the truth is, long before I became a social security disability lawyer, I marched with my parents for the protection of everyone’s civil rights and workers’ rights in the 1960s.

 It is funny to think about it now, after all this time, that I would make a career standing up for people who have been unjustly injured and harmed by citizens and the government, alike.